About

 What happened?

+At any rate, below elbow amputation also is a technical subject.
 We recently wrote up the experiences with comparison and tweaking, of both body-powered and myoelectric technology, as a scientific article.
 Check here: publication [link]

 You can send me an e-mail to wuff at swisswuff.ch.